krbar/bicep-registry-modules/avm/res/network/p2s-vpn-gateway/README.md

 ### Parameter: `associatedRouteTableName`

 The name of the associated route table.
-Required if deploying in a Secure Virtual Hub; cannot be a custom route table.
+Required if deploying in a Secure Virtual Hub, cannot be a custom route table.

 - Required: No
 - Type: string